Hmay61/upload-bigFile-proress-bar/README.md

 # upload-bigFile-proress-bar

-It uses ajax and js to create a progress bar.
-The page is no freshing
+No freshing to upload big file.
+Also create a progress bar.

+The method is Ajax and Javasript